-- HONORS SEMINAR COURSES are taught by Honors professors, have a maximum of 20 students, and class discussions are an important feature.
+HONORS SEMINAR COURSES are taught by Honors professors, have a maximum of 20 students, and class discussions are an important feature.
 Many Honors courses are created specifically for UK Honors students, and the course topics vary tremendously every fall and spring term.
-HON 151 courses satisfy the Inquiry in the Humanities UK Core requirement; HON 152 courses satisfy the Inquiry in the Natural, Physical and mathematical Sciences UK Core requirement, HON 251 courses satisfy the Inquiry in the Social Sciences UK Core requirement, and HON 252 courses satisfy the Inquiry in the Arts and Creativity UK Core requirement.
-HON 301 courses are upper division seminars designed to be more challenging.

-- HONORS COURSE CONVERSIONS allows a student to take a non-Honors course then add a more in-depth and rigorous component to the course to make it more challenging and provide more depth of study.
-The Honors Course Conversion process requires, with the approval and oversight from the faculty of record for the course, a student submit a proposal indicating what they plan to do to make the course more rigorous and in depth, and how that additional work makes the course Honors-worthy and relevant to the student’s interests and/or course of study.
+HONORS COURSE CONVERSIONS (approval required) allow a student to take a non-Honors course for Honors course credit by enhancing the experience with components to provide additional rigor and more depth of study.
+The Honors Course Conversion process requires, with the approval and oversight from the faculty of record for the course, a student submit a proposal outlining these additional components and articulating how that additional work makes the course Honors-worthy and relevant to the student’s interests and/or course of study.
 Students seeking permission for a conversion must request approval for an Honors Course Conversion by the end of the 3rd week of the semester by submitting a Course Conversion Proposal Form.

 GRADUATE-LEVEL COURSES (approval required) numbered 600-level and above are graduate-level courses.
 500-level courses and 400-level G suffix courses can also count as Honors courses by following our approval process.
 500-level courses and 400-level G suffix courses allow the professor to teach the course to both undergraduate and graduate students.
-Courses taught at the 500-level or 400-level courses with a G suffix can count for Honors, provided that the student completes the graduate-level work assigned in the course, as defined by the syllabus.
-The syllabus must indicate that there are additional requirements for graduate students, and the Honors student must complete the graduate student course requirements with the professor’s prior approval and oversight.
-Students must request approval for a graduate-level course to count for Honors by the end of the 3rd week of the semester.
+Courses taught at the 500-level or 400-level courses with a G suffix can count towards Honors course requirements, provided that the student completes the graduate-level work assigned in the course, as defined by the syllabus.
+The syllabus must indicate that there are additional requirements (assignments/papers/projects) for graduate students, and the Honors student must complete the graduate student course requirements with the professor’s prior approval and oversight.
+Students must request Honors Program approval for a graduate-level course to count for Honors by the end of the 3rd week of the semester.
 A copy of the syllabus is required as well as an acknowledgement from your professor that you will be graded as a graduate student.

 HONORS EXPERIENCES include undergraduate research, education abroad, experiential learning, and service learning opportunities.
 Honors Experiences provide unique ways for Honors students to expand their horizons by conducting academic research, learning from professionals in their field, working with community service agencies, or by immersing themselves in other cultures around the world.
 Six credit hours of Honors Experience credit is required, and many majors have required or optional courses that can count.
 Please consult our list of pre-approved Honors Experience courses to see if your major has any coursework required that can already satisfy some or part of this requirement.
 If you plan to go abroad, please complete the Education Abroad submission form so we can award Honors Experience credit for the courses you take while abroad.
 Courses completed while participating in National Student Exchange (NSE), up to a maximum of 6cr, can be used to satisfy Honors Experience credit.

-- HONORS SENIOR CAPSTONE is a formal thesis or creative project of the student’s choosing, to be directed by a professor in the student’s major department.
-The Honors Senior Capstone is designed to round-out a student's educational experience in Honors.
-An Honors Senior Capstone requires completion of a lengthy research paper, a unique project, or an artistic performance.
+HONORS CAPSTONE is a formal thesis or creative project of the student’s choosing, to be directed by a professor in the student’s major department.
+The Honors Capstone is designed to round out a student's educational experience in Honors.
+An Honors Capstone requires completion of a significant research paper, a unique project, or an artistic performance.
 Students must submit a capstone proposal form prior to taking the course.
 Students may take HON 398 to fulfill this requirement, but many majors at UK require completion of a similar capstone or thesis course.
 Please consult our list of pre-approved Capstone courses to see if your major has a required or optional course that can be used to satisfy the Honors Capstone requirement.
 Pre-approved capstone courses do not require submission of a capstone proposal.